European and British contacts with China 1700-1800

 An example of the move away from Chinoiserie is the Royal Pavilion at Brighton, UK.
 It was built in 1787 in a strange Indo-Saracenic style but the interior had many Chinoiserie objects.
 The Prince of Wales (later King George IV) was a slave to fashion and the change in taste to Indian and Classical came about at the end of the 18th century.
 Elsewhere in Europe Chinoiserie clung on for longer, even into the early 20th century in places.

 Ordinary people noted the change too.
 Porcelain began to be made at Sèvres in 1756 and Royal Worcester in 1751.
 European manufacturers began to be able to achieve the same fine quality as Chinese goods.
-Some commentators believe the European advantage was more efficient manufacturing and delivery of goods than in far away China.
+Some commentators believe the European advantage was in more efficient manufacturing and delivery of goods than from far away China.
 The transition to home-made goods accelerated now that the Industrial Revolution had begun in the UK.
 It was only the addiction to tea that made continued trade with China essential.

 The 18th century in China is regarded as a spell of good government and continued overall improvement.
-The first four Qing Emperors Shunzhi; Kangxi; Yongzheng and Qianlong ruled long and skillfully, their reigns covered 150 years of relative prosperity for all in China.
+The first four Qing emperors Shunzhi, Kangxi, Yongzheng and Qianlong ruled long and skillfully, their reigns covered 150 years of relative prosperity for all in China.
 The Manchu people introduced some wise reforms and accepted Confucian orthodoxy in government.

 The defeat of Mongol leader Galdan in 1696 at the battle of Urga pacified the northern border, and enabled the subsequent conquest of Xinjiang in 1759.
 The annexation of Tibet helped pacify the Mongols because they had embraced Tibetan Buddhism.
 Use of European designed artillery proved crucial to the military superiority of Qing forces.
 At around 1750 China remained the largest, strongest, wealthiest and most populous nation on Earth.

-Most historians consider the decline of the Qing to begin after the death of Qianlong in 1795.
+Most historians consider the decline of the Qing to begin after the death of Emperor Qianlong in 1795.
 He was followed by a series of short-lived and ineffective emperors who failed to modernize and adapt to the growing threat of the west.

 From the British perspective they believed they had built a benign administrative system in India.
 The administrators made fortunes in India every bit as immense as the Canton hongs.
 To treat these British lords (‘Nabobs ➚’) as pirates was a severe Chinese miscalculation.
 The shift from just trading in India to ruling the country began in about 1740.

-The famous Lord Clive of India ➚ arrived there in 1744 and began building a significant army recruited from among the Indian kingdoms.
+The famous Lord Clive of India ➚ arrived there in 1744 and began building an impressive army recruited from among the Indian kingdoms.
 His experiences led Lord Clive to say in 1763 that it would be easy for Britain to conquer China.
 He considered China to be in little better condition than the Indian princely states that had been so easily subjugated.
 All this had been done under the aegis of a private company, the English India Company.
 A company with a large army seems a strange idea even today, this and other factors required structural changes that were to adversely affect China.

 The Macartney Mission of 1794